nagual2/openwrt-captive-monitor/docs/project/faq.md

 ### Q: Does this work with IPv6?

-**A:** Yes, the service supports IPv6 networks.
-It can intercept IPv6 DNS queries and handle dual-stack configurations.
-IPv6 support can be enabled in the configuration.
+**A:** No, IPv6 is not supported.
+The service operates in IPv4-only mode.

 ### Q: Which firewall backend does it use?